+- Monitor writing opportunities and outcomes. - Look for x curricular links and plan in to three year rolling programme - Spelling and reading ages monitored closely and phonic sounds - Lesson observations and book looks. - Phonics tracker - Reading Tracker - Guided reading monitoring reading comprehension. - · Reasoning, multiplication and division. - Focus on pupils who are underachieving/slow progress as well as not meeting ARE. - Phonics monitoring - CPD in Reading, Writing, Maths to be provided through WGSP - New staff training / coaching/mentoring - Phonics lead to monitor the teaching of phonics, progress and lead CPD. - Phonics/SPAG lessons to be taught consistently and regularly and skills applied in writing. - Early identification of pupils who require specific interventions to improve core skills - Monitoring of feedback to pupils - Termly Assessment of attainment and progress. - Data to be updated regularly and monitored on Insight, particularly groups - 1 to 1 reading - · Reading diaries monitored

+C

+Improved attainmen it

+and progress for the ÷

+higher ability pupils

+(Greater Depth),

+particularly in

+mathematics, CPD f for

+staff.

-- Monitor writing opportunities and outcomes. - Spelling and reading ages. - Lesson observations and book looks. - Phonics tracker - Reading Tracker - Guided reading monitoring reading comprehension. - Reasoning, multiplication and division. - Focus on pupils who are underachieving/slow progress as well as not meeting ARE. - · Phonics day monitoring - CPD in Reading, Writing, Maths to be provided through WGSP - NQT training / coaching/mentoring - Phonics lead to monitor the teaching of phonics, progress and lead CPD. - Phonics/SPAG lessons to be taught consistently and regularly. - Early identification of pupils who require specific interventions to improve core skills. - Monitoring of feedback to pupils - Termly Assessment of attainment and progress. - Data to be updated regularly and monitored on Insight, particularly groups c Improved attainment and progress for the higher ability pupils (Greater Depth), particularly in mathematics, Pupils identified as GD or possible GD in order for teachers to challenge.
-Analyse data based on prior KS and target pupils to ensure they are on track Times table challenges Maths passports Fluency, mental maths, reasoning and problem solving weekly CPD and staff meetings to provide training for staff Directed Questioning to move learning forward and provide challenge.
-Higher ability pupils work to be extended / differentiated in order to facilitate pupils moving to work at Greater Depth.
-Use of Teacher and TA to target HAP pupils Interventions to target gaps in learning Identify patterns in gaps Summer Term Data analysed and pupils identified if not on track to achieve ARE.
-Specific individual learning needs identified, supported and addressed through small group / 1-1 intervention.
-Small group extension maths activities Data identifies that this year our Most Able PP pupils did not perform as well as our Non-PP pupils in GDS and especially maths Gap Analysis Monitor maths books.
-Lesson observations Mental maths and passport monitoring Times table challenge Monitor Insight data for attainment and progress. to target pupils for Greater Depth.Additional teachers ii Personal Developme nt / Behaviour D Attendance of PP children increases so pupils are in school, taking full advantage of the education on offer.
-Monitor pupils attendance Follow up on any absence concerns with letters, meetings and support Reward good attendance - certificates/school challenge/rewards FSW to meet with children and parents Attendance targets on My plans if needed Persistent absence - FSW to meet with parents and offer support Newsletter - class attendance Rich curriculum/after school clubs so children enjoy school ECHO support where needed SEMH my plans where needed The attendance of PP and those who also have an SEND is lower than non-PP. PP pupils have an attendance of 93.7% as opposed to 96.3% Non PP (July 2019) Children need to be in school an accessing education in order to learn.
+- Pupils identified as GD or possible GD in order for teachers to challenge. - Analyse data based on prior KS and target pupils to ensure they are on track - Times table challenges - Maths passports - Fluency, mental maths, reasoning and problem solving weekly - CPD and staff meetings to provide training for staff - Directed Questioning to move learning forward and provide challenge. - Higher ability pupils work to be extended / differentiated in order to facilitate pupils moving to work at Greater Depth. - Use of Teacher and TA to target HAP pupils - Interventions to target gaps in learning - Identify patterns in gaps - Spring Term Data analysed and pupils identified if not on track to achieve ARE. - Specific individual learning needs identified, supported and addressed through small group / 1-1 intervention. - Small group extension maths activities - To target pupils for Greater Depth. - Additional teachers ii Personal Development / Behaviour

+Data 18/19 identifies that our Most Able PP pupils did not perform as well as our Non-PP pupils in GDS and especially maths

+- Gap Analysis

+- Monitor maths books.

+- Lesson observations

+- Mental maths and passport monitoring

+- Times table challenge

+- Monitor Insight data for attainment and progress.

+- Pupil conferencing

+- Termly assessments

+- Interventions

+- Monitor My maths/Tt rockstars/Numbots

+- CPD evalaluation

+Attendance of PP children increases so pupils are in school, taking full advantage of the education on offer.

+- Monitor pupils attendance

+- Follow up on any absence concerns with letters, meetings and support

+- Reward good attendance certificates/school challenge/rewards

+- FSW to meet with children and parents

+- Attendance targets on My plans if needed

+- Persistent absence FSW to meet with parents and offer support

+- Newsletter class attendance

+- Rich curriculum/after school clubs so children enjoy school

+- ECHO support where needed

+- SEMH my plans where needed

+- Referrals to CPP

+- Support for transport/advice, if needed

+The attendance of PP and those who also have an SEND is lower than non-PP. 18/19 PP pupils have an attendance of 93.7% as opposed to 96.3% Non PP (July 2019)

+Sept 19-March 20 -

+Children need to be in school an accessing education in order to learn.

 DfE report: link between attendance and attainment at KS2 and KS4.

+- Register maintained of attendance

+- Absences followed up

+- Attendance analysed every half term

+- Case studies

-Register maintained of attendance Absences followed up Attendance analysed every half term Case studies Discussions with HT, admin and FSW to discuss existing absence issues and how to address them.
-SENDCo involvement for holistic approach to raising aspirations.
+- Discussions with HT, admin and FSW to discuss existing absence issues and how to address them.

+- SENDCo involvement for holistic approach to raising aspirations.

+- Support offered for parents